 Status of TRQ

-TRQs have been abolished for beef (2001), pork (1997), chicken (1997) and orange juice (1997)
+TRQs were removed for beef (2001), pork (1997), chicken (1997) and orange juice (1997)

 TRQ Management Method

-Quota Auction: A method of selling the importing rights at TRQ low tariffs by carrying out public competitive bidding
+Quota Auction : A method of selling the importing rights at TRQ low tariffs by carrying out public competitive bidding

-Allocation to Actual Demand: Allocate on a first-come-first-served basis according to the procedures defined by the import right administrative institution or preferentially allocate to businesses satisfying certain qualifications (securing processing facilities, etc.)
+Allocation to Actual Demand : Allocate on a first-come-first-served basis according to the procedures defined by the import right administrative institution or preferentially allocate to businesses satisfying certain qualifications (securing processing facilities, etc.)

-Mixed Allocation Method: A combination of the above
+Mixed Allocation Method : A combination of the above